saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 description: A Unix basic overview to allow Mac OS X users understand the powerfull operating system underneath Mac OS X - Walking through Unix filesystem (cd, touch, cat, mkdir, mv, rm, cp, etc.)
 ---

-Picking it up from where we left on the previous post, it's time to start manipulating files and directories through the unix filesystem.
+Picking up from where we left off in the previous post, it's time to start manipulating files and directories through the unix filesystem.

 #Changing Directories
-The first thing that we have to learn before getting down to files and directories manipulation is how to walk through the Unix filesystem.
+The first thing that we have to learn before getting down to file and directory manipulation is how to walk through the Unix filesystem.
 To do so you make use of the ***cd*** (aka chdir - Change Directory) utility.
 Executing this command will change the current working directory to whatever path argument you pass to it.

 {% highlight bash %}
-$ cd test # This will walk you in the 'test' folder and become the current working directory
+$ cd test # This will walk you to the 'test' folder and make it the current directory
 {% endhighlight %}

 To walk out of a directory you execute the ***cd*** command with the '***..***'' argument like this: